Aadupuliyattam: Plot

 In a flashback scene, Satyajith and his friends are shown to be fraudsters.
 After gathering lot of money, they go stay in Chempakakotai.
 There, Satyajith falls in love with a woman named Mathangi who has a daughter named Malli.
 Satyajith is seen to protect Mathangi and Malli from a man named Aadhishwaran who wants to marry Mathangi.
 Satyajith marries Mathangi.
 In the Chempakakotai, Mathangi waits for first night with Sathyajith.
 But, Aadhishwaran arrives instead, and reveals to Mathangi that he had a deal with Sathyajith.
 Aadhishwaran would help Satyajith to take away the fort in exchange for Mathangi.
 Aadhishwaran chases Mathangi, but she escapes away with Malli.
 Then Satyajith comes with his friends and locks the Chempakakotai doors and sets fire to Mathangi's house.
 For this, Sathyajith gets lot of money from a minister.
 That night, Sathyajith and his friends tries to celebrate but Sathyajith gets sad as he now feels that he shouldn't have cheated Mathangi.
 Next day, Sathyajith asks Aadhishwaran for Mathangi, who tells him that she ran away.
 Mathangi and Malli are shown to be trapped inside Chempakakotai without food and water.
 Malli dies from hunger.
 Later, Sathyajith comes to Chempakakkotai in search for Mathangi and finds Malli dead and darkened with Mathangi sitting close immobile.
 Sathyajith digs the grave, while this time Aadhishwaran comes and tells he will dig the grave as he only loved Mathangi but Sathyajith never loved Mathangi.

-In present day, Sathyajith resides with his wife and daughter.
-Meanwhile, the ghost kills one friend of Sathyajith in a car crash and explosion.
+In present day, Sathyajith resides Amala and Aami.
+Meanwhile, Malli's ghost kills one of Sathyajith's friend Appu in a car crash and explosion.
 Sathyajith and his family starts to live in Chempakakotai.
-His daughter gets possessed by Malli's ghost.
-The Yogi tells that only her mother Mathangi can calm Malli's ghost, and that Mathangi is still alive.
-Sathyajith and his wife goes to Aadhishwaran's house for Mathangi.
+Aami gets possessed by Malli's ghost.
+Yogendra Muni tells that only Mathangi can calm Malli's ghost, and she is still alive.
+Sathyajith and Aami goes to Aadhishwaran's house for Mathangi.
 A fight happens when Aadhishwaran doesn't want Mathangi to be taken away.
 Aadhishwaran tells Mathangi is tied up because she is mad.
 Sathyajith accuses Muthu for telling lies regarding Mathangi.
 Mathangi tells Satyajith that she acted mad and waited till this time in the hope of meeting Satyajith to ask why he cheated her and Malli.
-Mathangi finally agrees to come when Sathyajith's wife tells her that her child is innocent for the cheating from Sathyajith.
+Mathangi finally agrees to come when Amala tells her that her child is innocent for the cheating from Sathyajith.

 At Chempakakotai, upon seeing Mathangi, Malli tells she wants revenge as she was cheated.
 Now a Yaga with full swamy around start mantras.
 Mathangi takes the plate in which bone pieces of Malli is put, and puts it in fire.
 Mathangi dies there itself.
-Now Sathyajith is safe as his child now normal with his wife.
-Film end showing Mathangi and Malli spirit together ascend up to sky.
+Now, Sathyajith is safe as Aami is now normal with Amala.
+The film ends showing Mathangi and Malli spirit together ascend up to sky.